mobi-css/mobi.css/site/docs.md

 Mobi.css is designed for content based website.
 It has a pure but pleasant experience for reading.

-Most of styles for Typography are reset and do not need any classnames.
+Most of styles for typography are reset and do not need any classnames.

 This site itself is a real example.
 You guys are smart, so for this part it's not necessary to write examples anymore.

 ## Tables

-Although it's not a good idea to show a table to your customers, sometimes we do need it.
+Although tables is not widely used in mobild, sometimes you may need it.

 However, tables always renders out of screen, especially in small mobiles.
 So you should probably need a `scrollable` area to place your table.